Today's Best Tech Deals

 Most travel routers trail the market, supporting older standards and offering limited features.
-Few would say that about D-Link’s DIR-510L (or the Wi-Fi AC750, depending on which name you find easier to remember).
+Few would say that about D-Link’s DIR-510L (or the Wi-Fi AC750, depending on which name you find easier to remember), which costs $100 on Amazon.
 This is the first travel router to support the 802.11ac standard, and it’s loaded with features.

 In case you’re wondering what AC750 means, it’s the industry’s fuzzy-math marketing speak for informing buyers that a router supports two 150Mbps spatial streams using the 802.11n standard, and one 433Mbps spatial stream using the 802.11ac standard (never mind that 150 + 150 + 433 add up to only 733).